metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping_1.rst

 Generating Error Profiles
 -------------------------

-We will now map the Nanopore and Illumina reads to the Wuhan reference and generate error profiles from the mappings.
+We will now map the Nanopore and Illumina reads to the Wuhan reference, have a look on the reads and read distribution, and generate error profiles from the mappings.
 Due to mutations, this is, of course not 100% accurate, but gives an impression.

 Get the reference
 ^^^^^^^^^^^^^^^^^